vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-03-vertx-web.md

 ## Previously in this blog series

-This post is part of the "Introduction to Vert.x" blog series.
+This post is part of the _Introduction to Vert.x_ series.
 So, let's have a quick look about the content of the previous posts.
 In [the first post](/blog/my-first-vert-x-3-application/index.html), we developed a very simple Vert.x 3 application, and saw how this application can be tested, packaged and executed.
 In [the last post](/blog/vert-x-application-configuration/index.html), we saw how this application became configurable and how we can use a random port in test.

 Well, nothing fancy...
 Let's go a bit further this time and develop a _CRUD-ish_ application.
 So an application exposing an HTML page interacting with the backend using a REST API.
 The level of _RESTfullness_ of the API is not the topic of this post, I let you decide as it's a very slippery topic.